cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/idl.md

 ### Example program

-The example program, "foo", depends on some other functions.
+The example program, `foo`, depends on some other functions.

 ```
 ======== foo.pro =======